Man admits evading NS for a decade

-The prosecution is pushing for a five-month jail term for a 28-year-old man who on Friday (Jan 13) pleaded guilty to defaulting on his national service (NS) for a decade.
+The prosecution is pushing for a five-month jail term for a 28-year-old man who yesterday pleaded guilty to defaulting on his national service (NS) for a decade.

 Not only did Jonathan Tan Huai En reap the benefit of his Singapore citizenship by completing his primary education here, but he also never took any concrete action to renounce his citizenship, despite moving to Canada and becoming a citizen there, the prosecution argued.